 These are just a few of our wide network of volunteers around the world.

-A consulting engineer by profession and currently serving on the board of a leading global professional services firm, May is based in Sydney but grew up in Kuching, Sarawak.
+A consulting engineer by profession and currently a regional manager of a leading global professional services firm after having served for 9 years on its global board, May is based in Canberra, Australia but grew up in Kuching, Sarawak.
 As a child she learnt the history of the Brookes, and was captivated by the ‘boy’s own’ adventures of James Brooke.
 In pursuing her interest in the history of her birthplace, May was researching on the internet when she navigated onto our website.
 Inspired by our envisioned projects, she began volunteering for the Trust to enhance her contribution to an area with which she felt connected.
 She has contributed advice and support to many projects, including Rebuilding Royalist and the Brooke Gallery.

 A retired IT professional and caving enthusiast, Martin first visited Sarawak as part of the Royal Geographical Society Expedition to Mulu in 1978.
 He began volunteering with us as our Digital Archivist in 2011 following a website enquiry where he made some suggestions for improvements.
 His tireless efforts to catalogue and upload through his bespoke web platform our vast digital archive have been indispensable in ensuring these records are made available to researchers around the world.